Buyer Database · Buyer / Distributor · Updated

 Does Nippon TV accept unsolicited scripts or format submissions?

-What budget ranges does Nippon TV work with for international co-productions?
+What budgets does Nippon TV work with for international co-productions?

-Which festivals or markets does Nippon TV attend for format acquisition and co-production?
+Which festivals and markets does Nippon TV attend?

-How do I reach Nippon TV's international acquisitions or co-production team?
+How do you reach Nippon TV's international acquisitions or co-production team?

-What genres and formats is Nippon TV focused on right now?
+What genres and content types is Nippon TV prioritizing right now?

-Is Nippon TV currently active in the market or between cycles?
+Is Nippon TV currently active in the international market?

 Adjacent buyers in this lane